How to get to Chamonix

 We wouldn't recommend flying to Chambery, Lyon, Grenoble, Turin or Milan - even if they look close on the map.

-The flights tend to be more expensive, the journey times are usually longer and you'll often have to rely on pricey private transfers.
+The flights can be more expensive, the journey times are usually longer and you'll often have to rely on pricey private transfers.

 Train to Chamonix